ServerUtil

 To revoke the stored refresh token, run the logout command with the host url:

-To show the backups currently configured, run the list-backups
+To show the backups currently configured, run the `list-backups` command:

 Each backup configuration has a name and an ID associated with it.
 All operations that work on one or more backups will accept either the ID or the name the backup has in the server (case insensitive).
 Using the ID is prefered as that is stable across backup renames, but the name may be more convenient.